SMS Leitha: Museum ship

 The Hungarian naval historian Károly Csonkaréti discovered the historic ship at the end of the 1970s.
 An Austrian engineer, Friedrich Prasky, identified her, and András Margitay-Becht helped to get her back from the Swiss company, and later on he worked to establish the history of the ship scientifically.
 Their efforts resulted in Lajta being declared a protected industrial and military historic monument.
 The Museum and Institution of Military History became her formal owner.
 Lajta had to wait for her restoration in a shipyard until 2005, when conservation works were carried out on her.
 This was possible due to an agreement between the Ministry of Defense and the Zoltán Gőzös Foundation, which took over the management of Lajta.
 The foundation is dedicated to preserve and restore museum ships and to exhibit these vessels at the Open Air Ship Museum of Neszmély.
 The Zoltán Gőzös Foundation in co-operation with the Hungarian Society of Maritime History, Modelling and Tradition (whose volunteers spent more than 2000 hours working on the outfitting and the installation of the equipment and the exhibition on board) restored the ship in 2009 and on 20 August 2010 inaugurated the Lajta Monitor Museum Ship.
 The ribbon-cutting ceremony was performed by the defence minister's wife, Szilvia Hendéné Stiber.
 The minister, Csaba Hende, declared Lajta the honorary flagship of the Hungarian Army's river warship regiment.

+The SMS Leitha is currently not moored in front of the Hungarian Parliament Building, it is rumored that she has been moved to one of the nearby Hungarian Military Ports for restoration, and there is no timeline for when she will return.
+She is currently not open for public display.